 People living on a low income do not have access to enough nutritious food to meet their health needs.

-The White Rock/South Surrey Food Bank provides recipients with enough food for 2 -3 days per week; therefore, it is doubly important that food we distribute is nutritious.
+Sources Food Banks provides recipients with enough food for 2 -3 days per week; therefore, it is doubly important that food we distribute is nutritious.

 SUGGESTED “HEALTHY CHOICES” FOOD DONATIONS FOR SOURCES' FOOD BANKS: